tlaasik/ulauncher/INSTRUCTIONS.md

-# How to make 32/64bit dual Windows build
+# Instructions for making 32/64bit dual Windows build for Unity 2017.1 and up

-Follow these instructions to create a game build for Windows that contains both 32 and 64 bit version in the same game folder.
 This is applicable since Unity 2017.1 which creates UnityPlayer.dll.
-For previous Unity versions use these instructions instead.
+For previous Unity versions use [these instructions instead](INSTRUCTIONS_BEFORE_2017_1.md).

   * Make win64 build of your game, this will be your working folder
   * Rename data folder to "Data"